sam-astro/Astro8-Computer/docs/Architecture/Instruction Set.md

 # Instruction Set

+{: .tip .caps}
-> The Instruction Set is also called by it's name, `Astrisc`, and also sometimes called Assembly
+The Instruction Set is also called by it's name, `Astrisc`, and also sometimes called Assembly

 ## Unindexed:
 * [SET](#set)